genFD/code-journey-notes/notes/01-HTML-CSS/02-css/1-syntax-selectors.md

 ## Learning Objectives

 - Learn how to set up your CSS file structure
-- Learn How to use selectors to apply styles to specific elements.
+- Learn how to use selectors to apply styles to specific elements.

 ## Notes